seanSeungeonKim/sean-seungeon-kim/README.md

 This path does not work in S3.
 It is because It is requesting to get /experience, not /experience/index.html.
 The key path is strict.

 In order to fix it, I referenced AWS documentation explaining how to make the url overwrite possible by using CloudFront.
+REF: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/example_cloudfront_functions_url_rewrite_single_page_apps_section.html

 Example CF Function in `Viewer Request` in CF Behavior